 Danish manufacturer of mineral wool with an annual turnover of 3 billion euros.
 Includes several divisions: Rockfon, Rockpanel, Grodan, and Lapinus.
 The company was founded in 1909 by two partners, Henriksen and Kähler.

-Powerful and bold font visually captures the essence of the name.
+A powerful, bold font effectively captures the essence of the name.
 Its letters are like sturdy stones, demonstrating the company’s strength, reliability, and confidence in the future.
 It can overcome all adversities and get ahead of the competition.

 Only capital letters are used in writing, which gives the inscription even more weight and authority.
-In Europe, the company is the leader in producing mineral wool products.
+In Europe, the company is the leader in the production of mineral wool products.

 To the right of the name is the emblem.
 It consists of a red square with two non-contiguous white trapezoids inside, forming a triangle.
 They represent:

-• Volcano.
-The distance between the trapezoids is reminiscent of the mouth of a volcano.
-The technology of absorbent cotton production was invented after the natural process of volcanic slag called Pele’s hair.
-When a volcano erupts, if a strong wind blows, it forms thin strands of rock.
-This method was used in manufacturing by directing a strong air current at the pouring molten mixture.
-To get absorbent cotton, the rocks initially have to be melted down to magma.
+- Volcano.
+The distance between the trapezoids resembles the shape of a volcano’s mouth.
+The technology for producing absorbent cotton was invented after the natural process of volcanic slag called Pele’s hair.
+When a volcano erupts, strong winds can form thin strands of rock.
+This method was used in manufacturing by directing a strong airflow at the molten mixture during pouring.
+To obtain absorbent cotton, the rocks must first be melted down to magma.

-• Two stages in the life of the company.
-Two halves of the figure as the two activities that Rockwool did (mining and wool production).
+- Two stages in the company’s life.
+The two halves of the figure represent the two activities Rockwool engaged in (mining and wool production).

-The red square is a symbol of fire and heat, which are both necessary for producing the material and are the main purpose of using mineral wool.
-In addition, the square is the sign of the insulated panels produced by Rockwool.
+The red square is a symbol of fire and heat, both of which are necessary for producing the material and are the main purpose of using mineral wool.
+In addition, the square is Rockwool’s sign for its insulated panels.

 The emblem precedes the inscription since the company began dealing in insulation materials long before it got its final name.
 Going public with the Rockwool name was the next stage in the company’s development, allowing it to conduct research and offer modern mineral wool solutions.